Essential Insights and Treatment Options

 - Abnormal rotation of the foot over time

 These findings are due to the ankle being loose and subsequent instability of the ankle causing secondary problems such as ankle tendon tears, cartilage damage or bone spurs.
-These secondary ankle pain sources are more often the presenting complaint as the patient has gotten used to the loose ankle as a primary source of pain.
+These secondary pain sources are more often the presenting complaint as the patient has gotten used to the loose ankle as a primary source of pain.

 Diagnostic testing for chronic ankle instability includes physical exam, x-rays, MRI and possible CT scan.
 Each test has specific pluses.
-Physical exam is used to check ankle looseness, tendon pain and ankle joint palpation for loose bodies and bone spurs and capsule inflammation.
+Physical exam is used to check looseness, tendon pain and joint palpation for loose bodies and bone spurs and capsule inflammation.

 An MRI offers the best information.
 The ankle ligaments, tendons, cartilage and bone can be check.
 The information in an MRI is invaluable in checking the ankle and also for planning surgical procedures.